 This series of articles have explored the activity of the Russian private military company (PMC) Wagner in Africa.
 Links between subsidiary companies, Wagner management, and links to GRU & Ministry of Defence (MOD) has been established.
-Despite reports of Russian PMC activity in several African states and what that indicates.
+Despite reports of Russian PMC activity in several African states and what that indicates – at this point there is not enough conclusive open-source material available to establish physical Wagner presence in other African states.
 Instead, this article will further explore Wagner’s origins which will reinforce its state connection.

 Executive Outcomes (EO) was a PMC established in 1989 in South Africa.
 It was founded by Eeben Barlow and Simon Mann – Both of which from special forces background.
 The PMC operated over a 10-year period, in which it claimed to provide military and strategic advice, comprehensive training packs for armed forces, and equipment advice and training.
 Within that timeframe, EO landed contracts with the governments of Angola and Sierra Leone, officially.
 However, the group was reported to be working in Uganda, Botswana, Zambia, Ethiopia, Namibia, Lesotho, and South Africa as well for private enterprises.
 In addition to its military consulting services, it is well documented that EO was operating tens of other companies with various areas of interest, some of which involved in mining and natural resources.
 Evidently, a business model with striking similarities to that of Wagner.